yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-org.md

 {{< note success >}}
 **Note**

-Tyk Cloud can be currently be deployed across 2 AWS regions in the USA plus UK, Germany and Singapore.
+Tyk Cloud can currently be deployed across 2 AWS regions in the USA plus UK, Germany and Singapore.
 If you have any concerns about Brexit impacting the way you store data you should read [AWS's regularly updated Brexit statement](https://aws.amazon.com/compliance/gdpr-center/brexit/).
 {{< /note >}}

 Next you'll get started by setting up your first team.